‘Next mass killer’: Dropped case foretold Colorado bloodbath

 “We’re not going to be taking personal property away from people without due process,” Elder said as the law neared passage in 2019.

-Colorado Gov. Jared Polis, the first openly gay man ever elected to lead a state, said in the wake of the nightclub shooting that the failure to take away guns from the alleged shooter needs be investigated.
+Colorado Gov. Jared Polis, the first openly gay man ever elected to lead a state, said in the wake of the nightclub shooting that the failure to take away guns from the alleged shooter needs to be investigated.

 “There were many warning signs,” Polis spokesman Conor Cahill told the AP.
 “It appears obvious that an Extreme Risk Protection Order law could have and should have been utilized, which would have removed the suspect’s firearms and could very well have prevented this tragedy.”